phasefx/cognitive-genepool/05-cg_DMG.md

 > **Rule of play:** The map serves the table.
 The table does not serve the map.

+### One more time

+**Authority, Consent, and Anthropomorphism**

+This guide assumes you are operating on systems larger than yourself: teams, organizations, relationships, institutions.

+The framework is non-anthropocentric in scope but anthropocentric in intervention.
+You are acting through human interfaces: language, incentives, norms, environments.

+Rule: Diagnosis without consent is power.
+Use it carefully.
+Naming a pattern does not grant moral authority, social dominance, or license to coerce.
+“Monster” is a diagnostic abstraction, not a judgment of personhood.

+If your use of this framework feels like winning arguments, cornering people, or explaining others to themselves without permission, you are no longer doing diagnosis — you are doing high-level bullying.

 ### **1\.
 What This Book Is For**